barryclark/jekyll-now/_posts/2013-01-12-planetarium.md

 ---
-title: Design and Manufacture of an Dodecahedral Planetarium
+title: Design and Manufacture of an Dodecahedral Planetarium Made of Laser-Cut Acrylic
 layout: post
 ---